Amazing seagull abilities. In the end, who comes out on top, seagull or man?

 They can drink fresh water and salt water because they possess special glands in their skull that can filter out the salt and evacuate it via their nostrils so as not to overload their kidney function.

-Gulls surely can beat man in many wondrous ways.
+Gulls surely can beat humans in many wondrous ways.

 But look at this video, man has now built a gull that can fly… even if it can’t do many of the wondrous other things discussed above.